jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 * Ansible 2.0.2.0
 * Virtualbox >= 4.3.10
 * Vagrant >= 1.5.4
 * vagrant-bindfs >= 0.3.1 (Windows users may skip this if not using vagrant-winnfsd for folder sync)
 * vagrant-hostmanager

 **NOTES**

 Ansible is both needed for setting up a remote server for staging or production on DreamCompute.
 Git and an accesible online repo will also be needed as well as the latest Python 2.x version for running Ansible 2.0.2.0.

 On Ubuntu most if not alll of these tools can be installed using the package manager apt-get.
 On OSX Homebrew and Pip are your friends.
 On Windows more Linux tools have become available with the latest version such as Bash and other needed dependencies can be installed as well using various tools.
 Tougher though than on Nix systems as you can read `here
 <https://roots.io/trellis/docs/windows/>`_ .

 Local Setup
 ~~~~~~~~~~~

-How you install things locally depends partly on your operating system (OSX, Linux, Windows) and is not really part of this tutorial as we focus on the DreamCompute part of things.
-I recommend following the Trellis documentation on this `here
+How you install things locally depends partly on your operating system (OSX,
+ Linux, Windows) and is not really part of this tutorial as we focus on the
+ DreamCompute part of things.
+I recommend following the Trellis
+ documentation on the `local development setup
 <https://roots.io/trellis/docs/local-development-setup/>`_
 .
 Just remember the earlier mentioned prerequisites.
-Without those on your local server or PC you won't be able to get things started.
-This and the proper changes in the Trellis configuration files for setting up a site locally and remotely the way you want.
-See documentation on this at `Roots Trellis Docs WordPress Sites
+Without those on your
+local server or PC you won't be able to get things started.
+This and the
+proper changes in the Trellis configuration files for setting up a site
+locally and remotely the way you want.
+See documentation on this at `Roots
+Trellis Docs WordPress Sites
 <https://roots.io/trellis/docs/wordpress-sites/>`_ .
-But a bare minimal example of wordpress_sites.yml for development would be:
+But a bare minimal
+example of wordpress_sites.yml for development would be:

 .. code::